eerieA/steam-reviews-analysis/README.md

 The largest one would be PyTorch with CUDA 118.
 I checked my `./venv/Lib/site-packages/torch/lib` and saw several large files there.
 For me the total was about 5 gb.

-The second largest probably will be the transformer models, each of which can be from ~300 mb to ~1.2 gb or more.
-The default ones are about 500~700 mb each.
+The second largest probably will be the transformer models, each of which can be from $\scriptsize \sim$ 300 mb to $\scriptsize \sim$ 1.2 gb or more.
+The default ones are about 500 $\scriptsize \sim$ 700 mb each.

 ## License
 This project is licensed under the MIT License.